Some aspects of owning a leasehold flat are confusing.

 Building insurance is typically the responsibility of the freeholder, not individual leaseholders.

-The freeholder can insure the entire development where the particular flat is located.
+The freeholder can insure the entire development where the particular flat is.

-The cost of the building insurance may be included in the ground rent paid by the leaseholder to the freeholder or charged separately depending on the individual flat and circumstances.
+The cost of the building insurance may be included in the ground rent.
+Or it may be charged separately depending on the individual flat and circumstances.
+This might be via a sinking fund.

 This insurance will not usually cover the possessions of individual leaseholders.
-If you have a leasehold flat, you must take out contents insurance to protect your belongings.
+So, leaseholders must take out contents insurance to protect their belongings.

 If the freeholder has not arranged for building insurance on the property, you will need to get your own.

-In a multi-flat development, it may be easier and cheaper to collaborate with other leaseholders and purchase a policy together.
-Teaming up can be an ideal way to ensure that the entire building is insured with the same level of cover.
+In a multi-flat development (i.e., a tower block), it may be easier and cheaper to buy a policy with other leaseholders.
+This can be an ideal way to ensure that the entire building is insured with the same level of cover.

 Getting a mortgage